gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 }
 ```

-The topojson equivalent is much as we have seen before, but now incorporating the two extra rings:
+The topoJSON equivalent is much as we have seen before, but now incorporating the two extra rings:

 ```Javascript
 {